nishantaMishra/anuLoka/README.md

 - Support for XDATCAR.
 - Axes gizmo: Alignment of structure by clicking the axes.
 - Ctrl+W to close tab.
-- DOS toolbar button to plot DOS. (expects vaspkit installation)
+- DOS toolbar button to plot DOS. (expects native vaspkit installation)
 - Opening directories in workspace mode.
 - Drag and drop files to open them.